sillygwailo/Readability-Button/README.txt

      appear.
 You will probably want a weight less than zero (a negative number) so that it appears above content.
 4. visit a node from the content type to verify that the button appears.
-You may want to visit content in each role that you've given the "Access Readability button" permission to.
+You may need to clear your site's cache and then want to visit content in each role that you've given the "Access Readability button" permission to.